Selfless Service:

 By Marcus Southworth

-Some of my most treasured experiences are not characterized by great achievement, honor, financial success or personal recognition.
-They were sometimes discovered and enjoyed after experiencing some great adversity or difficulty.
-Sometimes, there were found in serving others.
-In many instances, I could see a pattern to these experiences.
-They seemed to be more frequent and discernable under certain circumstances than others.
-Living joyfully seems to connect me with my Father in Heaven and serve as a reminder that he loves me and knows me.
-I take great satisfaction in knowing that my experiences are not exclusive but that they are available and enjoyed by all of Gods children.
-I have come to appreciate that he touches all of us in special, and personal ways.
-Our sense of awareness of these experiences becomes much more pronounced when we understand the patterns that are associated with our enjoyment.
+I take great satisfaction in knowing that my experiences are not exclusive but that they are available and can be enjoyed by all of Gods children.
+I have come to appreciate that God, as our Heavenly Father, touches all of us in special, and uniquely personal ways.
+Our sense of awareness that he is near becomes much more pronounced when we recognize and understand the patterns that are associated with our enjoyment.

 Reflection and Gratitude:

-Missionary Service:
+Missionary Service-

-Serving others and Prayer.
+Serving Others and Prayer-

 I was living in Puerto la Cruz, a port city.
 Each day, I would walk with my companion dressed in white shirt and tie for many miles, knocking doors and speaking with people about the gospel of Jesus Christ.
 During the day, the sun shined and even during the evening the temperature was quite hot and humid.
-We were often rejected but we persisted.
-We found several people and families who welcomed us into their homes during the few months that I served there.
+We were often rejected, but we persisted.
+After many hundreds of doors knocked, we found several people and their families who welcomed us into their homes during the few months that I served there.
 We taught some and prayed with them.
 On Sunday's, we would take them to Church meetings with a small group of local Church members.
 Several of these people were baptized and joined with other Church members.
 We saw their lives change in wonderful and positive ways.
 They would often tell us of their feelings of happiness because of the changes they had made.
-I remember becoming very close to them in the process, we loved them and they loved us.
-One unforgettable night, I remember kneeling by my bedside after another long day filled with teaching people.
-My companion and I were both very tired.
-Yet, I remember feeling a great sense of joy as I knelt by my bedside.
-My companion and I prayed many times during each day, and it was customary for us to have a private personal prayer prior to retiring to our beds.
-On this particular occasion, I remember starting my prayer to God with these words; "Dear Father in Heaven"... but the rest of the words would not come out of my mouth.
-I was somehow overcome with a great sense of joy!
-I wept deeply and soulfully for some time in gratitude for being part of such a grand and wonderful program.
-I knew that God had sent me, that I was part of his plan to reclaim his children and to bring them home.
-As I wept, I was filled to the brim with a sense of peace knowing that at that very moment, God was there in the room with me.
-Finally, after my soul exhausted itself, and I lay humbled and bowed before the Master, the words fell from my lips... "thank you"!!!
-To this day, it is the shortest, most meaningful prayer that I have ever uttered.
-I reflect on this occasion often.
-I learned then that truly "when we are in the service of our fellow beings, we are only in the service of our God."
-I also have learned that Gods reward is far more meaningful than any other.
-I learned many things on that night far from home.
+I remember becoming very close to them in the process, we loved them, and they loved us.

-God will send his Angels.
+God will send his Angels-

-On this occasion, my companion and I traveled to an apartment building far from our own.
-It was getting late and we thought that we would visit Sister Gonzales a very dedicated church member.
+On this occasion, my companion and I made our way to an apartment building far from our own.
+It was getting late, and we thought that on our way home, we would visit Sister Gonzales, a very dedicated church member.
 She was always so diligent and anxious to help us.
-She would introduce us to her friends so that we could teach them in her home.
-Earlier in the week, she had agreed to have some of them over a few days hence and we wanted to coordinate the specifics with her.
-However, when we knocked on her apartment someone else answered the door and indicated that Sister Gonzales was very ill and in bed.
+She would introduce us to her friends.
+She would invite them to her home so that we could teach them.
+Earlier in the week, she had agreed to host a family at her home a few days hence.
+We stopped by to coordinate the specifics with her.
+However, when we knocked on her apartment, someone else answered the door and quietly spoke saying that Sister Gonzales was very ill and in bed.
 We asked if we could come in and visit with her.
 After a couple of minutes, we were invited in and found her lying in bed with the lights low.
 She explained that she had the red measles, often dangerous for adults.
-Her fever was quite high, she was covered with the measeles and her eyes were inflamed and sore.
+Her fever was quite high, she was covered with a serious rash.
+Her eyes were inflamed and sore.
 She strained to look at us through her swollen eyes.
-Measles can cause blindness they say and she was taking precautions by keeping the lighting in her room dim.
-I remember seeing her lying there and my heart went out to her.
+Measles can cause blindness they say, and she was taking precautions by keeping the lighting in her room dim.
+I remember seeing her incapacitated and very ill.
+My heart went out to her.
 My companion and I felt an overwhelming sense of love for her at that moment.
-I asked, "is there anything that we can do for you, can we give you a Priesthood Blessing?"
+I asked, "Sister Gonzales, is there anything that we can do for you?”
+“Can we give you a Priesthood Blessing?"
 She replied that her husband and another man from the church had given her a blessing the day before.
 I then asked, "can we pray for you?"
-She agreed and we knelt by her bed and prayed.
+She agreed and we knelt by her bedside and prayed for her.
 As we got up, we noticed that she was crying.
 We were a little embarrassed about it and quickly excused ourselves, promising that we would return to check up on her.

 A couple of weeks passed.
 She recovered fine.
-At Church, she was called upon to speak and she shared this experience.
-She explained, "a couple of weeks ago, I was very ill.
+At Church, she was called upon to speak in Sacrament Meeting and she shared this experience.
+“A couple of weeks ago, I was very ill.
 The missionaries showed up at my house.
-I could not greet them but they insisted on coming into my bedroom and asked if they could pray for me."
-She said, "when they entered my room, I noticed that they were wearing white clothing."
+I could not greet them, but they insisted on coming into my bedroom and asked if they could pray for me."
+She said, "when they entered my room, I noticed that they were wearing white clothing.
 I wondered why they were dressed this way and thought that maybe they had a baptism that they were going to later that night.
-"They asked if they could pray for me.
+They asked if they could pray for me.
 As they knelt beside my bed, I opened my eyes and saw a wonderful light around them as they prayed.
 As I mused over the scene, a good feeling came over me and I heard a voice soft and sweet saying that these are messengers, angels sent from God to minister to you."
 She explained that in a very personal way, she learned on that night that these missionaries were sent from God like angels from heaven to bless her and to pray for her.

 There are Angels among us.